wyfo/apischema/docs/de_serialization.md

 | off | on |
 | ko | ok |

-`coerce` parameter can also receive a coercion function which will then be used instead of default one.
+The `coerce` parameter can also receive a coercion function which will then be used instead of default one.

 ```python
 {!coercion_function.py!}